 Companies that will file an SR-22

-Getting a policy to satisfy SR-22 requirements may not be as easy as purchasing regular car insurance.
+Getting a policy to satisfy SR-22 requirements may not be as easy as purchasing standard car insurance.
 It is risky for insurance companies to cover drivers who have a history of serious traffic violations.
 Because of that, not every insurance provider offers SR-22s.
 Here are some of the companies that may be more likely to extend coverage to high-risk drivers:

 How much does an SR-22 cost?